Items to consider when selecting a non-MSU study abroad program

 Before deciding to participate in a non-MSU program, be sure to check out the latest up-to-date listing of MSU programs.
 New programs are continually being developed and due to the ease and support provided for MSU programs, it is best to make sure you have exhausted that option before considering other programs.
 If you decide to participate in a non-MSU program, there are ten simple, but important, items to consider as you make your selection.

-You must submit your application forms, completed Non-MSU Study Abroad Program Course Approval Request Form, and financial aid forms (if applicable) by the following deadlines.
+You must submit your application forms, completed Non-MSU Study Abroad Program Course Approval Form, and financial aid forms (if applicable) by the following deadlines.
 Only complete applications will be accepted.
 Applications will not be accepted less than 30 days before departure.

 |Summer participation:||March 1|